Search

 Delivering effective freshwater planning

-• With the removal of the requirement to enact Te Mana o te Wai hierarchy of obligations within consenting, what continued tole are councils giving to Te Mana o te Wai within their freshwater planning?
+• With the removal of the requirement to enact Te Mana o te Wai hierarchy of obligations within consenting, what continued role are councils giving to Te Mana o te Wai within their freshwater planning?

 • Understanding how Regional Councils would potentially be responsible for setting environmental limits for freshwater under a proposed reformed RMA